Here are some of our frequently asked questions and answers about CapMan as an investment.

 All CapMan’s subsidiaries and associated companies are listed in the Notes to the Accounts in the Financial Statements section of the company’s Annual Report.

-The Group's key investments strategies are Buyout, Real Estate, Russia, Credit, Growth Equity, Infra and Tactical Opportunities.
-CapMan Technology no longer makes new investments and focuses on the management of its existing portfolio.
+The Group's key investments strategies are Buyout, Real Estate, Russia, Credit, Growth Equity and Infra.
 The Group further has three service teams: (1) Scala Fund Advisory, which offers advisory services to private equity fund managers, (2) CapMan Procurement Services (CaPS), which offers purchasing and procurement services to growth companies, and (3) a fund management and back office service team.
 In addition, the Group has Finance, Back Office, Legal, Communications & IR, IT and Human Resources functions.